 For some, even the $500 “incentive” the school offered to parents to enroll their children in the school down the road was no incentive.
 When the tuition at a school that closed was $3000 per student, and the merged school had a tuition of $4000 per student, even though the family could apply for financial aid, a common parent reaction was to “forget it,” and not even make the effort to apply for an award or scholarship, let alone enroll.

 I’ve also heard school administrators say, “If only there was a was to get a lot more kids in our school at once.
 Then we could reduce tuition, and more children would stay in our school.”
 The answer is, “There is a way!”
 But, it’s a double-edged sword.
-Let’s take a look a why that’s true.
+Let’s take a look at why that’s true.

 Consider the advice of Paul McCartney, and “Let ‘Em In” by offering parents zero tuition to assist in enrolling or transferring additional students for the higher grades of your school!
 There are three things, however, you must do first before getting all excited about this tactic to increase your enrollment:

 1) Your school must utilize some type of need-based aid/cost-based tuition strategy, rather than doing your budgeting by guessing what type of a tuition increase parents will accept, guessing how many children will be enrolled in the school in the following year, then hoping everyone shows up.
 There’s even a book about sales success by Rick Page titled, “Hope is Not a Strategy,” and there are lots of meme’s available online to emphasize the point.
 Under a need-based aid/cost-based tuition strategy, the tuition forgiveness can be tracked as a form of financial aid.
 It’s only offered for one year, and that parent can only use the program once, so it requires school and parent cooperation and understanding.
 Further, in a cost-based scenario, more children in the school means that the tuition can actually decrease as the years go by and enrollment increases.
 In a subsidy model, more children in the school means that there is more money the church or group of churches needs to provide as subsidy.
 Call it “investment,” but if you’re still doing this, you’re truly subsidizing those families that have the ability to pay, and penalizing those families that don’t.
 Some schools even have a scholarship program, and those students who qualify receive some type of scholarship, whether they have financial need or not.
 While that sounds great, the reality is that it creates an expectation that the funds will continue from year to year.
-Converting your subsidy amount into financial aid is one way to begin to offer financial aid if you’ve continually said you have no financial aid funds to award.
+Converting your subsidy amount into need-based financial aid is one way to begin to offer assistance if you’ve continually said you have no financial aid funds to award.
 Remember, telling parents you have no financial aid remaining is a GREAT strategy…to DECREASE your school’s enrollment.